MikeJewski/ArduinoDeck/README.md

 6. Action Panel: Actions to apply to a button.
 Click on the arrow on the right side, or double click the bar to expand it.
 Clicking on an action will overwrite the current action applied to the Active Button (1).
 7. General Actions: These set of buttons govern the main use of the ArduinoDeck.

-Save Layout/Save Layout As: Will save the current layout to the active json file listed on the setup file, or make a new file respectively.
+**Save Layout/Save Layout As**: Will save the current layout to the active json file listed on the setup file, or make a new file respectively.
-Load Layout: Will allow you to load a previously saved layout file found in the Layouts folder.
+**Load Layout**: Will allow you to load a previously saved layout file found in the Layouts folder.
-Upload Layout: Will save and load the current layout to the Arduino, but this will not start the program.
+**Upload Layout**: Will save and load the current layout to the Arduino, but this will not start the program.
-Start/Stop Deck: This will start a separate program which connects your computer to the ArduinoDeck to allow the functions to run.
+**Start/Stop Deck**: This will start a separate program which connects your computer to the ArduinoDeck to allow the functions to run.
 Closing the ArduinoDeck program will also Stop the connection.